jeffskwang/TopoBlender/README.md

 #### Render Properties
 - **res_x** - horizontal resolution of image render
 - **res_y** - vertical resolution of image render
-- **samples** - number of samples the render enginer takes to resolve the render.
+- **samples** - number of samples the render engine takes to resolve the render.
 Higher values will resolve a better image but will require more computation resources. default = 10

-## TopoBlender
+## TopoBlender using Command Line
-If you are a bit more code savy, you can also run TopoBlender using a script.
+If you are a bit more code savvy, you can also run TopoBlender using a script.
 You will need to create a **parameters** file that contains information about the render settings, camera settings, and fileIO.
 The parameters are the same as the ones listed above.
 The **parameters** file needs to be saved in the **/TopoBlender/parameters** folder.
 You will either run the code using command prompt (windows) or terminal (linux/MacOS).
 If you use a script file (.sh) or a batch file (.bat) you will need to specify the following.

 ### Script File Example (.sh) (Linux/MacOS)
 ```